-A modern photographic lens is the result of a complex design process aiming at a high resolution, contrast, aperture, and possibly a large magnification and a pleasing bokeh, while keeping a number of unwanted effects at a minimum, such as geometric distortions, chromatic aberrations, vignetting, and flare.
-Other practical constraints such as size, weight and cost also have to be considered.
-This task is even more difficult for a zoom lens which has to provide a good balance over a possibly wide range of focal lengths.
+A modern camera lens is the result of a complex design process.
+A number of desirable characteristics such as a high resolution, high contrast, a large maximum aperture and a pleasing bokeh must be optimized.
+Equally important, various undesirable effects such as geometric distortions (straight lines appear curved), chromatic aberrations (color fringes at high contrast boundaries), vignetting (darkened image corners) and flare (reflections within the optical system) need to be minimized.
+Other practical constraints such as size, weight and last not least cost of the lens must also be considered.
+This task is even more difficult for a zoom lens, which has to provide a good balance over a possibly wide range of focal lengths.

-To achieve these goals, a typical photographic lens is the combination of various optical elements (individual glass or plastic lenses) which correct for all the unwanted effects.
-All these elements are hidden inside the lens barrel, so except for some rather general descriptions provided by the manufacturer such as
+To achieve these goals, a typical camera lens is a combination of several optical elements (individual glass or plastic lenses) which correct for all the unwanted effects.
+All these elements are hidden inside the lens barrel, so except for some rather general descriptions by the lens manufacturers such as

-However, as can easily be verified, a photographic lens still behaves similar to a single thin lens, collecting incoming parallel light rays (e.g. from the sun) in one single focal point.
-Thus, we make the simplifying basic assumption that a photographic lens can be modeled as a single thin lens, which is described by the well-known lens equation.
+As can easily be verified, a camera lens still behaves like a single convex lens, as it collects incoming parallel light rays in one single focal point.
+Therefore, we make the simplifying basic assumption that a camera lens can be modeled as a single thin lens, which is described by the well-known lens equation.
 We shall later see how accurate this assumption really is.